nextflow-io/website/content/blog/2022/czi-mentorship-round-1.md

 For the mentoring program Edward’s goal was to understand the fundamental components of a Nextflow script and write a Nextflow pipeline for analyzing mosquito genomes.
 Edward was mentored by Emilio Garcia-Rios, from the EMBL-EBI in the United Kingdom.

 Edward learned the fundamental concepts of Nextflow, including channels, processes and operators.
 Edward works with sequencing data from the mosquito genome - with help from Emilio he wrote a Nextflow pipeline with an accompanying Dockerfile for the alignment of reads and genotyping of SNPs.
-Emilio will continue to develop his pipeline and wants to become more involved with the Nextflow and nf-core community by attending the nf-core hackathons.
+Edward will continue to develop his pipeline and wants to become more involved with the Nextflow and nf-core community by attending the nf-core hackathons.
 Edward is also very keen to help others learn Nextflow and expressed an interest in being part of this program again as a mentor.

 <blockquote>
     <em>"Learning Nextflow can be a steep curve.
 Having a partner to give you a little push might be what facilitates adoption of Nextflow into your daily routine."</em> - Edward Lukyamuzi (mentee)